 To reduce the IT costs, consider switching to a cloud-based practice management and EHR solution that will eliminate the need to maintain a bunch of server hardware and rely on freelance IT professionals to install updates and set up security parameters to keep your data safe.
 With a cloud-based solution, your software is updated automatically with minimal impact on your practice, the EHR provider handles your backups and data security and ensures you're running on the most up-to-date hardware at no additional cost to you.

 Running your practice on paper-based strategies is not only inefficient, but it’s also expensive.
 While it may not be possible to go completely paperless, exchanging a paper-based practice to one that uses optometry software can help you increase your office workflow to earn you more money by seeing more patients.
-Going paperless can also help you save money by helping you cut down on the burden of having to maintain printers, purchase reams of paper, and buy ink or toner.
+Going paperless can also help you save money by helping you cut down on the burden of having to maintain printers and purchase reams of paper, ink, or toner.

 Reallocate Staff Responsibilities